ALTRINCHAM FC YOUTH (1) 3

 However, the lead lasted only three minutes.
 County goalkeeper Gorst came outside his box, to his left to try and kick clear.
 But Pembele did well, dispossessing the keeper and firing home a superb shot from a very tight angle on the Alty right.
 So it was 2-2 and added time beckoned (80 mins).
 This did not augur well for Alty as they suffered a series of injuries.

 First Milne hurt himself in clearing the ball and, after lengthy treatment, had to hobble off.
-At the same time, Palmer needed treatment for cramp and he, too, had to go off to the touchline following treatment, leaving Alty to defend a corner with just nine men (83 mins).
+At the same time, Palma needed treatment for cramp and he, too, had to go off to the touchline following treatment, leaving Alty to defend a corner with just nine men (83 mins).

-Palmer returned but was clearly hampered by his injury and went down again for treatment before resuming once more (85 mins).
+Palma returned but was clearly hampered by his injury and went down again for treatment before resuming once more (85 mins).
 Then Iacovou also needed attention as Alty's walking wounded looked set to have to play a further thirty minutes of extra time.

 In the final minute of the ninety Stockport volleyed a good chance over the bar from six yards out.